AshrafBoussahi/QGBx/README.md

 <img width="1600" height="300" alt="QGBXhEADER" src="https://github.com/user-attachments/assets/90c3af9a-2f7b-4386-a4de-aeb187c13ebf" />

 ---
+*"Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical"*

 QGBx is an open-source, extensible package designed as a submission for the <a href="https://www.thewiser.org/quantum-walks-monte-carlo" target="_blank">Project 1:</a> "Quantum Walks and Monte Carlo" hosted by the Wiser-Womanium Quantum Summer Program.
 This package serves as a sandbox for generating several statistical distributions using different Variational Multi-Dimensional Quantum Galton Board architectures, mainly derived from the <a href="https://arxiv.org/abs/2202.01735"> Universal Statistical Distribution</a> paper by Mark Carney & Ben Varcoe., along with the authors’ efforts to optimize its structure and results for various uses under different noiseless and noisy quantum simulations and even an end-point to run the generated circuits on a real QPU.

 ## Installation